 In particular, this plan will set out decisions that Council has made in relation to rating options available to it under the Local Government Act 1989 (Act) to ensure the fair and equitable distribution of rates across property owners.
 It will also set out principles that are used in decision making for other revenue sources such as fees and charges.

-It is also important to note that this plan does not set revenue targets for Council, it outlines the strategic framework and decisions that inform how Council will go about calculating and collecting its revenue.
+It is also important to note that this plan does not set revenue targets for Council, it outlines the strategic framework and decisions that inform how Council calculates and collects revenue.